Nonparametric estimation of jump rates for a specific class of Piecewise Deterministic Markov Processes: Abstract

 \section{Abstract}

-In this paper, we consider a piecewise deterministic Markov process (PDMP), with known flow and deterministic transition measure, and unknown jump rate $\lambda$.
+In this paper, we consider a unidimensional piecewise deterministic Markov process (PDMP), with homogeneous jump rate $\lambda(x)$ .
+This process is observed continuously, so the flow $\phi$ is known.
 To estimate nonparametrically the jump rate, we first construct an adaptive estimator of the stationary density, then we derive a quotient estimator $\hat{\lambda}_n$ of $\lambda$.
-We provide uniform bounds for the risk of these estimators, and prove that the estimator of the jump rate is nearly minimax (up to a $\ln^2(n)$ factor).
-Simulations illustrate the behavior of our estimator.
+Under some ergodicity conditions, we bound the risk of these estimators (and give a uniform bound on a small class of functions), and prove that the estimator of the jump rate is nearly minimax (up to a $\ln^2(n)$ factor).
+The simulations illustrate our theoretical results.